Factbox - British & Irish Lions vs Wellington Hurricanes

-WELLINGTON Factbox for the British and Irish Lions' eighth match of their tour of New Zealand against the Wellington Hurricanes on Tuesday:
+WELLINGTON (Reuters) - Factbox for the British and Irish Lions' eighth match of their tour of New Zealand against the Wellington Hurricanes on Tuesday:

 When: June 27, 7.35 p.m. local (0835 BST)